Fort Wayne Assembly

 Automobile factory in Roanoke, Indiana, U.S.

 Fort Wayne Assembly is an automobile factory in Roanoke, Indiana.
 Opened in 1986 by General Motors, the 4,600,000 sqft plant produces vehicles on the company's GMT T1XX vehicle platform.
-Facilities include 2 body shops, a paint shop, general assembly, and sequence center.
+Facilities include 2 body shops, a paint shop, general assembly, and a sequence center.
 It assumed operations of the former Pontiac Truck and Bus Assembly.
-The factory is located at 12200 Lafayette Center Rd, Roanoke, IN 46783 (260) 673-2345.
+The factory is located at 12200 Lafayette Center Rd, Roanoke, IN 46783.

 On May 30, 2023, the plant built its 10 millionth vehicle, a white 2023 GMC Sierra Denali.